ItsMeDevRoland/TPOC/README.md

 Sooo..
 I Really Can't Smuggle Some License To Ya'll As That is Illegal....
 But You Can Try C2G Or Something *USE IT ON YOUR OWN RISK*
 # How Do I Post My Modified Version Of TPOC
 Well...
 Create A Branch And Start A Pull Request
+# My TODO'S
+Add More Folder's Containing More Stuff To Modify Incase You Found Bugs Or You Just Don't like It And Also Reorganized Stuff